andreasbm/readme/README.md

 * **minimist**: ^1.2.0
 * **path**: ^0.12.7

 #### 1D Arrays

 If you have a 1D array it will be formatted as a list.
-If you for example want to stamp the the `keywords` field from your `package.json` file you write `{{ keywords }}` and the keywords will be stamped in a nice formatted way like this:
+If you for example want to stamp the the `keywords` field from your `package.json` file you write `{{ pkg.keywords }}` and the keywords will be stamped in a nice formatted way like this:

 * opensource
 * project